Record and Edit a Video

 CELT Resources

-- To set up your "pro" account in Screenpal, sign in with your UA "google" account via the Screenpal registration page.
+- Select Log in from the Screenpal registration page and use your UA Google account to log in with Google.
 You'll get a notice that you've been invited to join the "UAS team."
-Accept and click through to find your account
+Accept and click through to find your account!

 - professional lighting